zakaria230/Designreplit10/HOSTINGER_DEPLOYMENT.md

 # Deploying DesignKorv to Hostinger

-This guide outlines the steps to deploy the DesignKorv e-commerce platform to Hostinger web hosting.
+This guide outlines the steps to deploy the DesignKorv e-commerce platform to Hostinger web hosting, with specific focus on preventing 503 Service Unavailable errors.

 > **IMPORTANT**: Before deploying, consider clearing test data from your database to start fresh.
 Use the provided script by running:
 > ```bash